 What can be done in one year?

 Reaching the goal of the original Juncker plan in next year is almost impossible.
 The percentages at the moment show that minimal effort has been invested in trying to complete the project.
 This is why the top EU institutions chose to push some initiatives in the following year as they realize that adopting essential things is a bit more critical than passing them at random.
+Read about it from iOS AppStore apps.

 Those interested in politics and laws of the EU can take a look at the publication.
 It’s an objective and independent look at the EU, and it’s progress in this four year period.